 The channels of listening provided, with reference to the stakeholders of the C.A.
 Auto Bank Group, are a key element aimed at defining and orienting the strategy of the Group, also and especially in a sustainable perspective.
-In detail, the identified stakeholders are grouped into the following clusters:
+In detail, the identified stakeholders arearegroupedintothefollowingclusters: